-BI 131-132 General Biology 8 hours
+BI 131-132 General Biology .
+8 hours

-BI 230 Plant Biology 3 hours
+BI 230 Plant Biology .
+3 hours

+BI 430 Philosophy of Science .
+2 hours

-BI Electives (upper division) 8 hours
+BI Electives (upper division)

-Total .
-19 hours
+Total

 BI 101, 102 The Life Sciences

 This course is designed for nonscience majors.
 It is a basic study of biological principles involving various plants and animals.
 A major objective is the presentation of the concept of man in his biological background, as well as his environment and his responsibility to it.